 At times, we use derivative instruments to manage exposure to market risk, including interest rate risk.
 Unsettled amounts under our interest rate swaps, if any, are recorded in the Consolidated Balance Sheet at fair value in "Other Receivables" or "Other Current Liabilities."
-Gains and losses on our interest rate swaps are recorded in the Consolidated Income Statement in "Interest Expense."
-For the years ended December 31, 2022, 2021 and 2020, we recognized a net gain of \$0.3 million, a net loss of \$0.5 million and a net loss of \$0.3 million, respectively, related to our interest rate swaps.
+Gains and losses on our interest rate swaps are recorded in the Consolidated Statement of Operations in "Interest Expense."
+For the years ended December 31, 2022 and 2021, we recognized a net gain of \$0.3 million and a net loss of \$0.5 million, respectively, related to our interest rate swaps.
 We currently do not have any derivatives that are accounted for as hedges under ASC 815.